ajgoade/WhoCalledMe-Stargate/call-center-app/uploadServer/README.md

 return a JWT and the uploader should validate JWT.
 We don't do that right now.

+## Usage

 # GCP Cloud Storage hints

 I used https://cloud.google.com/storage/docs/reference/libraries?hl=en_US#client-libraries-install-nodejs

 I created a project
 I created a cloud storage services account - call-center-app-*.json

+1. Source - I used the file under the PostmanAPI dir to get a token and upload a file .
+2. Dest - Uploads to Rajeev's personal GCP console system
+3. Astra - TBD TBD TBD TODO TODO